by Mark Thompson

 It was always fun and a good way to get to know our fans and the kind of music they enjoyed.

-I really liked girls and there were a lot of calls from giggly girls to the Chicken Coop.
+I really liked girls and there were plenty of calls from giggly girls to the Chicken Coop.

 One year, I think it was 1966, the band was booked to play the Senior Prom in Hope.
 I don't know how it is now, but back then you had to fly to Hope.
 We all showed up at the airport except for our drummer who was late and missed the plane.

-We hurried to the Bun Drive-In and got into the Chicken Coop so that we could broadcast our regrets hoping that there were listeners in Hope who would hear our apologies and figure out how to bring the music to the prom.
+We hurried to the Bun Drive-In and got into the Chicken Coop so that we could broadcast our regrets.
+Our goal was for listeners in Hope to hear our apologies and figure out how to bring the music to the prom.

 I never found out what happened in Hope.

-Most of the time it was a lot of fun, but that night was very tough on me as a 16 year old.
+Generally, it was a lot of fun, but that night was very tough on me as a 16-year-old.

 I liked the Bun Drive-In but, as I cast my memory back, when I wanted to eat a burger and fries I tended to go to the White Spot.
 I still consider the White Spot to have the best hamburgers ever.

-I'm sure there are a few people reading this who will agree.
+I'm sure there are people reading this who will agree.